Answer Posted / hr@tgksolutions.com

 Post New Answer View All Answers

-What is the purpose of self?
+What is the output of this following statement?